iriri/minimal-c/README.md

 # minimal
 Bad single header libraries.
 Mostly implemented via mild preprocessor cancer and light GNU extension abuse.
 Only GCC and Clang have been tested so far.
-(You may want to compile with `-Wno-macro-redefined` if using more than one of these headers, and `-Wno-language-extension-token` if using Clang.)

 ## channel.h (GNU99)
-Go-style channels with some minor changes to make the multi-producer use case more pleasant. `ch_select`is kind of terrible right now but nonblocking sends and receives can be done by just using `ch_trysend` and `ch_tryrecv` outside of `ch_select`.
+Go-style channels with some minor changes to make the multi-producer use case more pleasant. `ch_select` is kind of terrible right now but nonblocking sends and receives can be done by just using `ch_trysend` and `ch_tryrecv` outside of `ch_select`.
+(As `ch_select` is just a thinly veiled Duff's Device you'll need to compile with `-Wno-implicit-fallthrough` to avoid warnings from GCC.)
 Not really tested very well yet.
 See `channel_test.c` for information about usage.

 ## slice.h (GNU99)
 A sliceable vector type.
 Not safe for concurrent use.
 Somewhat tested.
 See